pinkfrangipani/SWEN303/testing/usability-testing-plan.md

 ### Process
 After meeting with our testers in our agreed location, we will be giving testers a copy of the information sheet and consent form.
 We will inform the testers about our testing process and the prototype with background information.
 After they have signed the consent form, we will start the testing process with the tester using a laptop that we have provided with the prototype.
 We will ask the tester to perform our sequence interactions and record their operational data.
 After they have completed the sequence interactions or we are satisfied, we will interview the testers.
 We will be asking questions about their experience and feelings of the prototype.
 When the interview is completed, we will debrief them about the testing process and the prototype, concluding the process.

-## The script
-What you say to the users

-We will first introduce the background of our prototype:

 ## Roles
 Who is doing what
 Communicator